nair0lf32/shared-medbooks/README.md

 # Drive-links-collection

-just some google drive links I got from people
-(Mostly for medical books and courses in french)
+just some links I got from people (shared wth me) (Mostly for medical books and courses in french)